Property Valuation Tools: Understanding Government Valuations (GV), Rateable Value (RV), Capital Value (CV)

 4 October, 2023 | Kandice Reilly

-When it comes to trying to assess the value of a property in New Zealand, there are various tools that you can use to help form your assessment, and the property valuations provided by Local Councils are often touted as important factors.
+When assessing the value of a property in New Zealand, there are various tools that you can use to help form your assessment.
+Property valuations provided by Local Councils are often considered an important factor in this.

-“Priced below CV” or “sold $200K above CV” are common refrains in both real estate advertising and media reporting on the property market.
-But how are these valuations calculated?
-And how much weight should you give to them when weighing up how much a property is worth?
+“Priced below CV” or “Sold $200k above CV” are common phrases used in Real Estate advertising and media reporting.
+But how are these valuations calculated and how much weight should you give to them when considering how much a property is worth?

 Capital Value (CV), Rateable Value (RV) and Government Valuation (GV)

-(Special note – sometimes a person will refer to a registered valuation as an RV.
-A registered valuation is entirely different, it is conducted by a qualified and licensed valuer and includes an in-person inspection).
+Note: Sometimes people will refer to a registered valuation as an “RV”.
+It is important to note that a registered valuation is different to the rateable value.
+A registered valuation is conducted by a qualified and registered valuer and includes an in-person inspection of the property.

-How is the property value calculated to work out RV/CV/GV?
+How is the property value calculated to determine the CV?

-The Council uses this information, together with computer models and algorithms are used to come up with an estimated market value.
-Each Council has their own method for calculating rateable value, however some Councils’ do outsource this work to a valuation service provider (for example Quotable Value New Zealand also known as QV)
+The Council uses this information, together with computer models and algorithms to come up with an estimated market value.
+Each Council has their own method for calculating the market value.
+Some Councils will outsource this work to a valuation service provider (e.g. Quotable Value New Zealand aka QV).

 The final property value is made up of: